ehraz786/tgdl/README.md

 ## Recent Fixes

-- **Advanced YouTube Downloads**: When you send a YouTube link with `/ytupload`, the bot now provides three download options:
-       **🎬 Best Video**: Downloads the best available video resolution (up to 1080p), best audio, and English subtitles (including auto-generated).
+- **Advanced YouTube Downloads**: When you send a YouTube link with `/ytupload`, the bot now provides three download options **🎬 Best Video**: Downloads the best available video resolution (up to 1080p), best audio, and English subtitles (including auto-generated).
 It then merges them into a single           `.mkv` file.
 This works for both single videos and playlists.
 If a video in a playlist fails, it will be skipped, and the process will continue.
        **🎵 Audio Only**: Downloads only the audio track and saves it as an `.mp3` file.
 This also works for single videos and playlists.
        **🖼️ Thumbnail Only**: Downloads the video's thumbnail and saves it as a `.jpg` file, for both single videos and playlists.